arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 Trend lines look like line plots, but they are different in one key way: They show a **summary** of other data (usually a linear model), rather than plotting data directly.

+Trend lines are used to show the overall trend in a scatterplot.
+Sometimes, the scatterplot points themselves are omitted and just the trend lines are shown to keep the visualization as clean as possible, but they're still implied.

 <div class = "help">
-Note that the content in this section references statistics concepts more than the previous sections.
+Note that the content in this section references statistics concepts more than in the previous sections.
 Polynomial regression and lowess regression in particular may be new to some learners.

 If you're unfamiliar with the statistics referenced, you have two good options: